charlessolar/DDD.Enterprise.Example/README.md

 **Roadmap**

-- Validation of commands
+- Unit tests
 - Simple HTML site
 - SignalR for receiving events to the client

 **Project References**

 Its important to note that the Domain project is referencing all Domain.* projects, similarly the Application project is referencing all Application.* projects.
-Each Domain.* and Application.* project represents a bounded context.
+Each Domain.* and each Application.* project represents a bounded context.

 **Notes**